pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/Non-US/New SOP (JIRA)/RMA (Non-US) JIRA.md

 ### 3 - Ticket created, awaiting the return label
 Once the ticket is created on JIRA, agents can monitor the case status on the [RMA board](https://positivegrid.atlassian.net/jira/software/projects/RMA/boards/63).

-Change the subject title to the RMA#:
+Navigate to the Zendesk ticket and change the subject title to the RMA#:
 ![[Pasted image 20231207151608.png]]

 The RMA Number can be found in the JIRA ticket:
 ![[Pasted image 20231207100952.png]]